Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 |:-:|
 |![](Narrative2.png)|

-summarize what it shows (data? say from x to y month) whether this supports narrative limitaitons but say still important supplement
+summarize what it shows (data? say from x to y month) biden mentioned corona virus related stuff more to further illustrate this, look at this graph whether this supports narrative limitaitons but say still important supplement where do i include frequency table? maybe say, to further illustrate this point, look at this frequencty table?

 similar to previous test, issue of causaility, as dem might just be prone to say health stuff, and degree nothing.

 (make sure to really explain data and correlation, as soubhik was confused last time). just explain what correlation is, not too deep.